 When we let go of ideas that are not aligned with our hearts, we notice what brings joy.
 For example, do we need a 3000 square foot house to give our family love, food, and shelter?
 NO

 Do we need to have designer clothes, shoes, and expensive jewelry to take pictures and post them on Instagram?
 NO

 Do I need to eat chia seeds, yogurt, and berries for breakfast to be healthy?
 NO!!!!

-*Disclaimer: If you can afford a big house, designer clothes, and eating chia seeds and yogurt makes you healthy, and none of it stresses you out, DO YOU baby boo!
+*Disclaimer: If you can afford a big house, designer clothes, and if eating chia seeds with yogurt makes you healthy, and none of it stresses you out, DO YOU baby boo!

 When I stopped believing the ideas that have been spoon fed to us on every media outlet from birth I realized the formula for happiness is much simpler than I once thought it to be: To be happy, you need to do what makes you happy.

 But remember happiness is not short-term pleasure like money, sex, clothes, etc. It's not success determined by your salary or the brands you can buy.
 Happiness is appreciating who you are, knowing that you will always have to learn, that you will make mistakes, you will feel pain, you can overcome obstacles, it is knowing you matter and belong in this world.
 And it's connecting with other people who make you better!

 So, what makes me happy?
 Loving every part of me, knowing I'm never going to be perfect, appreciating that I will always be new to something and that's okay, respecting that without pain, there is no happiness and throughout this crazy life, whatever happens, whatever mistakes I make, I dare to be resilient.
 And for that, I'm happy.
 This courage to be myself propels me to follow through on passions and hobbies even if I'm not good at them.
 And i grow by filling my life with people who see me in my light.